-- fudge like straight out of the oven, they need time to properly set
+- Fudge-like straight out of the oven. tThey need time to cool to properly set.

 - I love this brand and use it all the time in my baking